ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods_and_ensembles.md

 ---

-Q. Assume further that your colleague amends the code as follows.
+### Q: Assume further that your colleague amends the code as follows.

 ```python